apache/pulsar/site2/website/blog/2020-08-17-Apache-Pulsar-2-6-1.md

 - **Fix: get lookup permission error**

-Currently，when pulsar AuthorizationService check lookup permission, if the user has the role canProducer **or** canConsumer means it can perform canLookup operations, but actually in the code:
+Currently，when Pulsar AuthorizationService checks lookup permission, if the user has the role canProducer **or** canConsumer, it means that the user can perform canLookup operations, but actually in the code:

 ```java
 try {